t0biW/SAP_BTP_onboarding/docs/11_AI_Analytics.md

 ## Next Steps

-You have inmplented a button that can be used to ask an AI service for analysis of data.
+You have implented a button that can be used to ask an AI service for analysis of data.

 **Previous Steps**
 [Deplay and Test App in SAP BTP](10_Deplay_and_Test_App_in_SAP_BTP.md).